les-tontons-crafters/xtrem-tdd/content/Flavours/adr.md

 authors:
     - Yoan Thirion
 problems:
-    - How to capture important architecture or design decision made along with its context and consequences ?
+    - How to capture important architecture or design decision made along with its context and consequences?
 ---

 # Architecture Decision Record (ADR)